Zangetsu95/AminoPapy95/README.md

 ### Hi there 👋  Here's some info about me

-- 🔭 ’m currently learning :
+- 🔭 ’m currently in a training to become a full stack web developper in JS! :
- * Laravel 8
- * Python
- * Vue JS/React
- * i want to improve my skils in PHP,JS,HTML/CSS

 - 📫 How to reach me:
   * [Github](https://github.com/AminoPapy95)